 The Precision Imaging Facility (PIF) is a cooperative research facility at the National Institute of Standards and Technology (NIST) dedicated to the advancement of measurement science through advanced imaging techniques.
-It is organized with the intention of meeting the institution’s current and anticipated microscopy and microanalysis needs.
+The facility is located in the Katharine Blodgett Gebbie building in Boulder, Colorado.
 With primary funding from the 2009 American Recovery and Reinvestment Act (ARRA), NIST acquired four state-of-the-art instruments and built a 3,000 Sq.
-Ft. custom laboratory to house them: an aberration corrected transmission electron microscope (TEM), a combination focused ion beam/scanning electron beam microscope (FIB/SEM), a helium ion microscope and a local electrode atom probe (LEAP).
-The facility is located in the Katharine Blodgett Gebbie building in Boulder, Colorado.
+Ft. custom laboratory to house them: an aberration corrected transmission electron microscope (TEM), a combination focused ion beam/scanning electron beam microscope (FIB/SEM), a local electrode atom probe (LEAP) and a helium ion microscope.
+The facility continues to grow and evolve as it supports NIST's mission and meets the imaging needs of NIST's world-class researchers.

 The imaging and characterization capabilities provided by these four instruments, in conjunction with associated sample preparation and inspection capabilities also housed in the PIF, provides a uniquely powerful, shared resource.
 Operation of the PIF is built upon a model of shared costs and shared responsibilities, extending the model and culture established by the cooperative Boulder microfabrication facility.
-Major users share responsibility for stewardship of the equipment by coordinating maintenance, proactively promoting laboratory safety, training new users, and managing tool access.
+Users share responsibility for stewardship of the equipment by coordinating maintenance, proactively promoting laboratory safety, training new users, and managing tool access.
 This enables NIST researchers to push the boundaries of microscopy, developing new instrumentation and techniques while engaging both internal colleagues and external collaborators.